 There are many negative terms for a person who flatters and fawns to gain an advantage: brown-noser, bootlicker, ass-kisser, shoe shiner, teacher's pet.
 When I was a teenager, my friends and I were sickened by kids who'd butter up the teachers for better grades or suck up to the coaches for more playing time.
 We felt their behavior was calculating and manipulative.
 We also saw that it worked.
 In fact, studies show that employees who flatter their bosses have a greater chance of being promoted, getting a raise, and receiving better ratings than those who rely on hard work alone.
 So if I were to meet up with those brown-nosers at our 30 year high school reunion, I'd probably come face-to-face with individuals who had rapidly climbed the ladder of success and were now comfortably perched on top.

-- Giving her compliments/credit when others were present (during meetings, in front of clients, in front of her boss, in front of her husband at the company Christmas party).
+- Compliments.
+Give your boss compliments/credit when others are present (during meetings, in front of clients, in front of her boss, in front of her husband at the company Christmas party).
 These public acknowledgements made our boss beam from ear to ear and were not soon forgotten.

-- Praising her for a specific way she handled something and saying they'd follow her example: “I was so impressed by how you handled that difficult client with so much finesse.
+- Praise.
+Praise her for a specific way she handled something and say you'd follow her example: “I was so impressed by how you handled that difficult client with so much finesse.
 I learned so much from watching you.”
 Keep in mind that imitation is the sincerest form of flattery.

-- Giving her presents.
+- Presents.
 The two biggest brown-nosers at work collected money from the rest of us to purchase gifts of appreciation for our boss at Christmas and on her birthday.
 While I always found this somewhat odd, I now appreciate how effective it was.
-These gift givers were the ones who received plum assignments, were excused from mandatory morning meetings, were allowed to leave during the work day to attend a child's play, and were never reprimanded for tardiness or dress code violations.
+These gift-givers were the ones who received plum assignments, were excused from mandatory morning meetings, were allowed to leave during the work day to attend a child's play, and were never reprimanded for tardiness or dress code violations.